Table of Contents

 View on Amazon.com ➜

 The weather in Europe can be wet and chilly at times, especially if you plan to visit the far north or travel in the off-season.
-This folding umbrella will protect you from rain and shine and is just as durable as any regular umbrella.
-Best of all, it packs away to fit in a small daypack or jacket pocket until you need it.
+This travel umbrella will protect you from rain and shine, and is more durable than a regular umbrella.
+Best of all, it packs away in a nice carrying case to fit in a small daypack until you need it.

 Windproof Travel Umbrella